icekler/icekler.github.io/en/shop/index.md

 - I can print high quality gliceé, glass printing, canvas printing, poster printing.
 - I can do a varnish finish on canvas prints

+*cons*:

+- I am unable to print mugs, t-shirts, or other products; this site is primarily for flat prints.

 *notes*: